-^{77.
-118} Cong.
+77. 118 Cong.
 Rec.
 S 14041 (Sept.
 5, 1972).
-Senator-Humphrey's assertion is corroborated by the recent study of research practices conducted by Barber et al. In the two institutions they analyzed, they found that studies in which the risks were relatively high in proportion to therapeutic benefits to the subjects were "almost twice as likely as more favorable studies to be done using subjects more than three-fourths of whom (were) ward and/or clinical patients," as opposed to private and/or semi-private patients.
+Senator Humphrey's assertion is corroborated by the recent study of research practices conducted by Barber et al. In the two institutions they analyzed, they found that studies in which the risks were relatively high in proportion to therapeutic benefits to the subjects were "almost twice as likely as more favorable tudies to be done using subjects more than there fourtheof the subjects were "almost twice as likely as more tavorable studies to be done using subjects more than three-fourths of whom (were) ward and/or clinical patients," as opposed to private and/or semi-private patients.
 Moreover, this proportion is not significantly altered when studies in which the risk exceeds all possible benefits, to the subjects or to medicine generally are examined: "the 'least favorable' studies (were) still almost twice as likely as the more favorable to be done using three-fourths or more ward or clinical patients."
 Barber et al., supra, footnote 3 at 55, 56.